metart43/010719-module-2-code-challenge-review/README.md

-# Welcome to Step 2
+# Welcome to Step 3

-The migrations have been added!
-Next we want to add ActiveRecord validatins, associations, and other macros to our models.
+We are done with our model layer!
+Yay!
+Now lets think about the views and the order controller.
+Complete the orders/_form.html.erb and orders_controller.rb files

 # Module 2 Code Challenge Review